slott56/slott56.github.io/Pelican/content/blog/2025/10/2025-10-16-get_object_size.rst

                     )
                 case _:
                     pass
-        return size
+        return sum(sizes)

 Note that this walks an entire structure without *actually* being recursive.
-If you've got a complicated application, and a **very** large data structure, the overhead of a lot of stack frames may be unmanageable.
+If you've got a complicated application, and a **very** deeply-nested data structure, the overhead of a lot of stack frames may be unmanageable.

+(There are other optimization approaches to this problem.)

 This assumes that a collection **always** contains heterogeneous types.
 This means computing the size of each item in the list.